harieshsathya/craigslist-alerter/README.md

 * A sample app_properties.yml is included under src/main/resources
 * All the parameters are required.
 * For Gmail SMTP, use smtp.gmail.com as server and 587 as port.
 Username is your email address and your password.
-* Specify the parseInterval at an appropriate value to avoid an email storm.
+* Specify the parseInterval and filter options at an appropriate value to avoid an email storm.